heroku/sudo-sandwich/README.md

 ### Related code

-The Sudo Sandwich add-on is provisioned synchronously or asynchronously depending on the plan that is selected.
+The Sudo Sandwich add-on can be provisioned synchronously or asynchronously depending on the plan that is selected.
 This somewhat artificial plan slug distinction is just to demonstrate the process of provisioning plans asynchronously and synchronously.

-For both types of provisioning, the `base_url` key in the add-on manifest specifies a path of `/heroku/resources`, which is routed to the [`Heroku::ResourcesController`](app/controllers/heroku/resources_controller.rb) `#create` method in this codebase.
+For both types of provisioning, the `base_url` key in the add-on manifest specifies a path of `/heroku/resources`.
+A POST to this path is routed to the [`Heroku::ResourcesController`](app/controllers/heroku/resources_controller.rb) `#create` method in this codebase.
 This is the endpoint that Heroku hits when a customer creates an add-on resource.